-Anzu wyliei is the largest, and most complete, North American oviraptorosaur thus far discovered, measuring 11’ long and around 600 lbs.
-Its massive size dwarf its 6’ long North American relatives Chirostenotes and Caenagnathus, however even larger Anzu specimens likely existed based on finds of individual bones up to 20% larger than those in the scientific literature!
+Anzu wyliei is the largest and most complete North American oviraptorosaur thus far discovered, measuring 11’ long and around 600 lbs.
+Its massive size dwarfs its 6’ long North American relatives, Chirostenotes and Caenagnathus.
+However, even larger Anzu specimens likely existed based on findings of individual bones up to 20% larger than those in the scientific literature!
 Though discovered in South Dakota in 1998, it wasn't named as a new genus of dinosaur until 2014 by Lamanna et al. It has also been found in North Dakota.
-It lived at the very end of the dinosaurs' reign, 67-66 million years ago, going extinct at the very end of the Cretaceous.
+It lived at the end of the dinosaurs' reign, 67-66 million years ago, going extinct at the very end of the Cretaceous.

 Anzu skeleton at the Rocky Mountain Dinosaur Resource Center

-Anzu, Chirostenotes, and Caenagnathus form a family of dinosaurs called the caenagnathidae (pronounced ‘seen-a-nATH-id-ay’, means ‘recent jaw’), a group of big-headed, toothless dinosaurs that superficially resemble (if one overlooks the large tail and massively-clawed hands) flightless birds of today.
-The caenagnathidae are part of a group of dinosaurs known as the Oviraptorosauria, named from the first of its kind discovered, the ill-named Oviraptor, the "egg thief".
+Anzu, Chirostenotes, and Caenagnathus form a family of dinosaurs called the caenagnathidae (pronounced ‘seen-a-nATH-id-ay,’ which means ‘recent jaw’), a group of big-headed, toothless dinosaurs that superficially resemble (if one overlooks the large tail and massively-clawed hands) flightless birds of today.
+The caenagnathidae are part of a group of dinosaurs known as the Oviraptorosauria, named after the first of its kind discovered, the ill-named Oviraptor, the "egg thief."

 Oviraptor was, when discovered, believed to be predating upon eggs of Protoceratops.
-It took nearly over 50 years for scientists to discover Oviraptors weren't "egg thieves" but actually tending to their own eggs!
-Science is unable to change the name of Oviraptor thanks to the rules of zoological nomenclature, so the inappropriate name of "egg thief" lives on.
+It took nearly 50 years for scientists to discover Oviraptors weren't "egg thieves" but actually tending to their own eggs!
+Science cannot change the name of Oviraptor thanks to the rules of zoological nomenclature, so the inappropriate name of "egg thief" lives on.
 Anzu helped confirm that oviraptorosaurs evolved in Asia ~75 million years ago and migrated to North America via a large land bridge.
-As Anzu is closely related to the Asian oviraptorosaurs it may have had the birdlike behaviors of its cousins.
+As Anzu is closely related to the Asian oviraptorosaurs, it may have had the birdlike behaviors of its cousins.

 Oviraptorosaur on a nest

 Many of the Asian oviraptorosaur species exhibit numerous bird characters.
 Some have been found sitting on top of nests, suggesting they were brooding their young like birds today.
-If they were brooding it is probable they took some time to raise their young as well.
+If they were brooding, it is probable they took some time to raise their young as well.
 Asian oviraptorosaurs have been found with quill knobs and pygostyle-like tails, indicating they had feathers.
-It is likely Anzu was feathered, at least on the arms.
-Fossil Crates had our paleoartist draw Anzu as being feathered throughout the body but we have no direct evidence this was actually the case.
+Anzu was likely feathered, at least on the arms.
+Fossil Crates had our paleoartist draw Anzu as being feathered throughout the body, but we have no direct evidence this was actually the case.

 The prominent crest on Anzu's skull is quite similar to the casque of the cassowary.
 Its function is unknown, though all oviraptorosaurs appear to have one, with Anzu's being the largest and most elaborate known.
 Cassowary crests seem to be used to attract a mate.
-Considering how delicate the Anzu crest it that seems to what it used it for.
+Considering how delicate the Anzu crest is, that seems to be what it is used for.